davestewart/alias-hq/docs/plugins.md

 # Plugins

-> Package path transforms as a plugin to more easily convert to a specific format
+> Package custom transforms as plugins to easily convert to specific formats

 ## Overview

-Whilst writing a [conversion function](./api.md#as-a-custom-format) is fairly simple, packaging it as a plugin takes a little more work.
+Whilst writing a [conversion function](./api.md#as-a-custom-format) is fairly simple, packaging it as a plugin takes just a little more work.

-Alias HQ uses a simple plugin architecture:
+Alias HQ uses a simple plugin architecture, where:

 - plugins live in named folders
 - folders contain plugin and test files: